Eman-Gon/CSC466-week2-emanuel-mirror/week3/writeup.md

 ### What I Hope to Learn

 I want to answer four questions.
 First, does removing noise (45% of data) improve recommendations?
 Second, is 100% RP language targeting appropriate or is it over-fitting?
 Third, do power users actually prefer Action and Horror genres as the model suggests?
 Fourth, is 7% content coverage good because it focuses on popular items, or bad because it creates a filter bubble?
 My expected outcome is that if cleaning helps, users will accept recommendations at higher rates than Week 2.
 If not, language bias overwhelms the cleaning improvements and feature engineering will be needed.

 ## Individual Reflection

 My interpretation is that 100% RP recommendations occurred because I selected the largest publisher, whose audience happens to be RP speakers.
 Item-item collaborative filtering learned this specific audience's patterns.

-An alternative approach I considered was to filter recommendations to match each user's primary_language field, which would guarantee language-appropriate content.

-I chose not to implement language filtering because I wanted to test whether data cleaning alone improves recommendations without feature engineering.
-By keeping language unrestricted, I can measure the pure effect of my cleaning changes.

-The trade-off is that I risk poor recommendations due to language mismatch, but I gain a clear signal about what features matter most for Week 4 improvements.
+An alternative approach I considered was to filter recommendations to match each user's primary_language field, which would guarantee language-appropriate content.I chose not to implement language filtering because I wanted to test whether data cleaning alone improves recommendations without feature engineering.
+By keeping language unrestricted, I can measure the pure effect of my cleaning changes.The trade-off is that I risk poor recommendations due to language mismatch, but I gain a clear signal about what features matter most for Week 4 improvements.
 I decided to prioritize learning over short-term performance.
 The issue is that 239 views exceed 100% watch time.
 My interpretation is that these represent replays counted cumulatively and serve as a high engagement signal.
 An alternative interpretation I considered is that these could be data corruption artifacts that should be removed entirely as invalid records.

-I decided to keep them (capped at 100%) because they represent only 0.1% of data, they signal super-fans who replay content, and clipping handles the constraint violation without discarding potentially valuable data.

-The broader lesson is that when uncertain about unusual data, I should preserve signal rather than discard data.
+I decided to keep them (capped at 100%) because they represent only 0.1% of data, they signal super-fans who replay content, and clipping handles the constraint violation without discarding potentially valuable data.The broader lesson is that when uncertain about unusual data, I should preserve signal rather than discard data.

 ## Visualizations